-3. Empty Bowls in Schools: This project consists of 3 components: learning about hunger and poverty in the classroom and warehouse, decorating empty bowls, and organizing a community event with the bowls to raise money or food for Winnipeg Harvest.
+- Empty Bowls in Schools: A project that consists of 3 components: learning about hunger and poverty in the classroom and in our warehouse, creating bowls, and organizing a community event to raise food or money for Winnipeg Harvest.

-8. Living on Less: This interactive activity works to break the stereotype of what society thinks of a typical food bank client and allows students to understand the challenges and decisions working families need to make in order to get by each month.
+- Living on Less Simulation: An interactive activity works to break the stereotypes held by society of typical food bank clients and allows students to understand the challenges and decisions working families need to make in order to get by each month.